 Step–1: You need to take equal amounts of warm water and baking soda in a bowl.
 Then mix it properly until it forms a paste.

 Step–2: Remove all the food particles with a spatula.
 Be gentle; otherwise, the stone can crackdown.
 Then scrub the baking soda solution with a brush.
 Apply it on the dark spot areas in a small circular motion.

 Step–3: Then wipe it off using a damp cloth and pay close attention to the affected area.
 If you are not satisfied with the outcome, repeat the scrubbing process again until it becomes lighter.
-After that, keep it to dry completely.
+After that, keep it dry completely.

 So let me explain.

-But before starting, you should bear in mind that – you should limit the use of this technique to one time.
+But before starting, you should bear in mind that you should limit the use of this technique to one time.
 Clean your oven until all the grease and dirt are cleared.
 Remember, you should keep your oven-dry before starting self-cleaning.

 Remove all the food particles and initial grease from the stone.
 Now put the stone in the oven at 500 degrees.
 Then start the self-cleaning function.
 You should continuously monitor the pizza stone through the oven window.

 The self-cleaning function will remove all the remaining dark spots.
 You should keep it overnight to cool down.

-How to Take Care and Maintain Your Pizza stone
+How To Take Care And Maintain Your Pizza Stone

 There is nothing more disappointing than cracking a well-seasoned pizza stone.
 To erase all sorts of disappointments and make your cooking happy – you need to maintain and take proper care of your pizza stone.